 The Lakota cultural approach moves us away from modern treatment modalities focused on medical objectives rooted in illness, sickness, or dysfunction.
 We take the position that the great majority of our people are not ill, sick, or dysfunctional, as we generally believed.
 Therefore, working with our Relatives using the Tiospaya concept is helping us to heal.

 Horses, Sunka Wankan, have been beside us for years.
 They know things about us that we don’t know about or try to hide.
-I use horses to connect with people.
+We work with horses to connect with people.
 The pain is what connects us all.

 The horse has four sides of life to them: